switcherapi/.github/profile/README.md

 - [**The Slack App**](https://github.com/switcherapi/switcher-slack-app/discussions)
 - [**The GitOps**](https://github.com/switcherapi/switcher-gitops/discussions)

-# Collaborate :rocket:
+# Contributing :rocket:

 Want to contribute with Switcher API but are still lost and confused?<br>
 Don't worry!
-We love to help new devs to get started with new development.
+We love to help new maintainers to get started with new development.

 Here are the 3 basic steps you can follow:
 1. Communication is essential to run great ideas from ideation to production, so why not start a new Thread in one of our Discussion spaces?